-For simply writing, this method is more efficient than calling conll than writing since no string of the entire Conll object is created.
-The final output will include a final newline.
+For file writing, this method is more efficient than calling conll then writing since no string of the entire Conll object is created.
+The output includes a final newline as detailed in the CoNLL-U specification.

 Parameters writable - The writable object such as a file.
 Must have a write method.